RoshniRanaDS27/NoSQL-MongoDB/README.md

 #Listed the collection(s) in the database to ensure that establishments is there.
 #Found and displayed one document in the establishments collection using find_one and display with pprint.

 9. Assigned the establishments collection to a variable to prepare the collection for use.

+# Details information
+- Included the mongoimport command text have used to import establishments.json in a markdown cell at the beginning of the Jupyter notebook file.
+- The mongoimport command text correctly dropped any existing establishments collection before importing establishments.json into MongoDB.
+- The database is named uk_food and the collection is named establishments.
+- Correctly imported PyMongo and Pretty Print.
+- An instance of the Mongo Client is created.
+- Listed the databases have in Mongo, which includes uk_food.
+- Listed the collection(s) in the uk_food database, which includes establishments in the output.
+- Used find_one() and pprint to display one document in the establishments collection.
+- The establishments collection is assigned to a variable.